takelwerk/takelage-doc/doc/general/workflow.md

 The [takelage devops workflow](../general/introduction.md) generally consists of these steps:

-1. Build ansible roles and project with [molecule](../tools/molecule.md)
+1. Build and test ansible roles and project with [molecule](../tools/molecule.md)
 1. Create image with
 [packer](../tools/packer.md)
 1. Test image with molecule
 1. Deploy image